-American Legion Riders Chapter 132: Our recently chartered Chapter 132, would like to encourage members of Post 132, the Auxiliary and the Sons of the American Legion to attend our monthly Chapter meeting which is held at 7pm on the second Tuesday of each month at the Golder Ranch- Linda Vista, Fire Station 355 E. Linda Vista.
-Contact Chapter president John Madaloni at 909-921-3185 , AKALITTLEJOHN@AOL.COM or visit the Chapter 132 Facebook page: https://www.facebook.com/groups/89935527106
+American Legion Riders Chapter 132: Members of Chapter 132 encourage members of Post 132, the Auxiliary and the Sons of the American Legion to attend our monthly Chapter meeting which is held at 6:30pm on the first Thursday of each month at the Catalina Mtn Elks Lodge 16045 N, Oracle Rd. in Catalina.
+Contact Chapter president Jeff Fawks at email@example.com or visit the Chapter 132 Facebook page www.facebook.com/ALRChapter132/ :

 The American Legion Riders is an official program of The American Legion and is a program of the sponsoring local Legion Post.
 ALR groups must conform to and abide by the American Legion Constitution and Bylaws and the regulations, decisions and directives of the sponsoring Post.

 About the Riders: American Legion Riders chapters are known for their charitable work, which has raised millions of dollars for local children’s hospitals, schools, veterans homes, severely wounded service members and scholarships.
-Since 2006, Riders nationwide have participated in the Legion Legacy Run raising over 10 million dollars for the Legacy Scholarship Fund, established to provide scholarships to children of U.S. military personnel killed since Sept.
+Since 2006, Riders nationwide have participated in the Legion Legacy Run raising over 12 million dollars for the Legacy Scholarship Fund, established to provide scholarships to children of U.S. military personnel killed in action and to children of service members awarded a 50% or higher service connected disability rating since Sept.
 11, 2001.

 ALR program guidelines:

 - Members must hold membership in and be in good standing with The American Legion, American Legion Auxiliary or Sons of The American Legion.
 A Rider member is first and foremost a member of the American Legion Family.

 - Members must be legally registered motorcycle owners or be the legally registered owner’s spouse within the state of registration.